microsoft/azurelinux-tutorials/README.md

 1. Change Memory size if desired, then press _Next >_.
 1. Select a virtual switch, then press _Next >_.
 1. Select _Create a virtual hard disk_, choose a location for your VHD(X) and set your desired disk Size.
 Then press _Next >_.
-1. Select _Install an operating system from a bootable image file_ and browse to your Demo ISO.
+1. Select _Install an operating system from a bootable image file_ and browse to your demo ISO.
 1. Press _Finish_.

 **[Gen2/VHDX Only] Fix Boot Options**